KWDB/docs/en/about-kwdb/product-features.md

 KWDB provides several high-performance data writing methods for both ordered and unordered data:

-- Supports standard SQL inserts and imports.
+- Supports standard SQL inserts and imports
-- Capable of writing millions of rows per second.
+- Capable of writing millions of rows in seconds
-- Provides nanosecond-level precision for data writing.
+- Provides nanosecond-level precision for data writing

 ### Fast Data Query and Analysis

+In IoT and similar scenarios, each device type generates data with similar characteristics.
+KWDB addresses this through time-series tables, an optimized design specifically tailored for high-speed read/write operations on massive time-series datasets.

-The time-series table of KWDB is optimized for handling massive amounts of time-series data, improving read/write performance.
-Users can define primary tags for time-series data and create indexes for fast data retrieval.
-During data insertion, KWDB automatically partitions data based on tags and uses indexes for rapid query execution.
-This optimizes both query speed and aggregation performance.
+Time-series tables use primary tags to identify different devices.
+During data insertion, KWDB automatically partitions data by these tags and creates indexes, enabling rapid location of device-specific data.
+This design delivers high-performance queries for individual devices and efficient aggregation across large-scale datasets.

 Leveraging in-place computation techniques, KWDB efficiently locates and retrieves target data within large datasets.
 This delivers significant performance improvements for complex query scenarios including total counts, maximum values by year, `GROUP BY`, and `JOIN` operations.
 Aggregation queries across millions of records complete in seconds.

-KWDB also offers specialized time-series queries to simplify data analysis.
-It supports user-defined functions and provides a rich set of time/date functions, mathematical functions, aggregation functions and window functions, including `LAST`, value filters, condition-based queries, interpolation functions, as well as `MIN`, `MAX`, `AVG`, and other basic aggregations.
+KWDB provides specialized capabilities for time-series data analysis.
+It supports user-defined functions and includes a comprehensive set of built-in functions: time/date operations, mathematical calculations, aggregations (`MIN`, `MAX`, `AVG`, etc.), and window functions.

+For time-series-specific scenarios, KWDB offers dedicated query features such as LAST value retrieval, value filters, condition-based queries, and interpolation functions.

+### Stream Computing

+KWDB features built-in stream computing functionality.
+Users can define tasks using standard SQL, and when data is written to source tables, it is automatically processed and written to target tables based on the defined transformation rules and filter criteria.

+Stream computing supports two key use cases:

+- Intelligent downsampling: Compresses high-frequency data in real-time to lower frequencies, then synchronizes to the cloud via publish-subscribe mechanisms, reducing storage and transmission costs.
+- Pre-computation acceleration: Performs real-time calculations on complex queries and stores results persistently, significantly improving query response times.

 ## Cost-Effective Storage

 ### Online Data Compression

-KWDB supports online data compression for both instant and periodic compression.
-Users can choose from various compression algorithms, including gzip, lz4, lzo, Xz, and zstd, achieving compression ratios of 5-30x to reduce storage costs.
-The system also allows querying compressed data directly, without the need for decompression.
+KWDB supports real-time online data compression.
+The system automatically selects the optimal compression algorithm based on data types, achieving compression ratios of 5-30x to reduce storage costs.

 ### Lifecycle Management